-Other documents that can be used when entering or leaving the Schengen area
+Other documents that can be used when entering or leaving the Schengen area the transition period.
+Border guards may ask questions about the domicile in order to establish the residence status and connected rights of the traveller.

 Withdrawal Agreement beneficiaries who reside in host Member States with declaratory schemes can use residence documents issued under the EU Free Movement Directive before the end of the transition period as proof of their Withdrawal Agreement beneficiary status, provided that there is no indication that they no longer reside in the host Member State.